-Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-shirt Collection
+Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-Shirt Collection

 As stated in a tweet from Fright-Rags, the pre-order will begin on September 5 and should be shipped in time for those making pre-orders to receive before celebrating Michael Myers’ favorite holiday.
 Fright-Rags regularly sells out of high-profile releases like this Halloween collection quickly, but most of the time they offer reprints to customers once they’re able to restock supply.
 The only catch is having to wait a little longer than those who pre-ordered or ordered on the official launch.

-Fright-Rags is a t-shirt company out of Rochester, New York and headed by Ben Scrivens.
-Scrivens states that it’s his goal, along with the entire Fright-Rags team to provide “kickass t-shirts.”
+Fright-Rags is a T-shirt company out of Rochester, New York, and is headed by Ben Scrivens.
+Scrivens states that it’s his goal, along with the entire Fright-Rags team, to provide “kickass T-shirts.”

 The company has previously released collections for Silence of the Lambs, Evil Dead, Texas Chainsaw Massacre, and a barrage of other horror movie classics.
 They also regularly release limited edition runs of specific shirts, often making them dangerously collectible.
 They also sometimes retire non-limited shirts from regular production.

-Fright-Rags has also produced socks, enamel pins, posters, and a wide array of other horror novelties since first launching in 2003.
+Fright-Rags has also produces socks, enamel pins, posters, and a wide array of other horror novelties since first launching in 2003.